ToussaintJ/teklid-github-pages/_posts/2022-04-01-database-indexing.md

 Behind the scenes, index enchanters maintain the magic.
 They reorganize scrolls, balance quills, and refresh charms to ensure the library remains swift and responsive.
 Much like gardeners tending to enchanted plants, they nurture the data landscape.

 ![Index Enchanter](/assets/images/index_enchanter.png)
-Generate the image of an index enchanter tending to a data scroll, refreshing its index.

 ## Unearthing Scrolls: The SELECT Expedition